George Washington Vanderbilt II: Biography

-George W. Vanderbilt II was the youngest child of William Henry Vanderbilt and Maria Louisa Kissam.
+George W. Vanderbilt II was the youngest of William Henry Vanderbilt's and Maria Louisa Kissam's (1821–1896) nine children.
 Though there is no evidence to suggest that he referred to himself using a numerical suffix, various sources have called him both George Washington Vanderbilt II and III.
 Biltmore recognizes him as George W. Vanderbilt III, because he had two uncles by that name, the first of whom died at the age of four.

 As the youngest of William's children, George was said to be his father's favorite and his constant companion.
 Relatives described him as slender, dark-haired, and pale-complexioned.
 Shy and introverted, his interests ran to philosophy, books, and the collection of paintings in his father's large art gallery.
 He acquired a private library of more than twenty thousand volumes.
 At twelve years old, George started to write extensive notes and logs on the books he read.
 George continued to collect and catalog his books throughout his life.
 In addition to frequent visits to Paris, France, where several Vanderbilts kept homes, George Vanderbilt traveled extensively and became fluent in several languages.

 His father owned elegant mansions in New York City and Newport, and an 800 acre country estate on Long Island.
 When William died in 1885 of a stroke, he left a fortune of approximately $200 million, the bulk of which was split between his two elder sons, Cornelius Vanderbilt II and William K. Vanderbilt.
 George W. Vanderbilt had inherited $2 million from his grandfather and received another million dollars on his 21st birthday from his father.
 Upon his father's death, he inherited $5 million more, as well as the income from a $5 million trust fund.

 He ran the family farm at New Dorp and Woodland Beach, now the neighborhood of Midland Beach, on Staten Island, New York, where he was born, then lived with his mother in Manhattan until his own townhouse at 9 West 53rd Street was completed in 1887.
 The Vanderbilt family business was operated by his elder brothers.
 This left him time for intellectual pursuits.
 In 1891, he joined the New York Society of the Sons of the American Revolution.
 The next year Vanderbilt gifted his private gallery on 58th Street in Manhattan to the American Fine Arts Society.
 During the early 1900s, the Vanderbilts developed a pair of residences at 645 and 647 Fifth Avenue.
 George was the first owner of number 647.